FUKA-INNOVATIONS/iKnow-app/README.md

 - User must enable fingerprin inorder to use the app
 - Filtering events > Should be dropdown and dynamic
 - Delete all events > Show success message and close dialog box
-- Donät start searching for URL vulernabilites when TextInput is empty
+- Don't start searching for URL vulernabilites when TextInput is empty
 - UI improvements > Not symmetric..